-Super Studds, Brownskin Showgirls and Challenging Identities- My Artist Journey.
+Super Studs, Brown skin showgirls and Challenging Identities: My Artist Journey.

-From making film to writing lyrics to painting on a blank canvas, I am at peace in the world when I am creating.
-A writer, visual artist and documentary filmmaker, I come from a family of artists and musicians from Los Angeles, CA. As a kid, all I ever wanted to do was go to the movies, play my new records and delight in the freshest album art while memorizing the verses to my favorite songs.
+From photography and making film, to writing song lyrics and poetry, to painting on canvas or sketching in my art journals, I am at peace in the world when I am creating.
+An artist and documentary filmmaker originally from Los Angeles, CA, I come from a talented family of artists and musicians.
+As a kid, all I ever wanted to do was play my new records and delight in the album art while memorizing the lyrics to my favorite songs.

 My first feature film, M.I., A Different Kind of Girl, was inspired by ‘Paris is Burning’, a 1990 documentary film chronicling the New York City ball culture and the African American and Latino, gay and transgender communities that made it an underground phenomenon.
 As I watched ‘Paris is Burning’, I had to ask: Where are the lesbian women of color?